golanlevin/60-212/2026/syllabus/README.md

 **To receive critical feedback on your work**, your work must be available for evaluation during the designated review period.
 For example, at times this semester, your creative projects may be evaluated by your peers in an in-class critique, or by outside experts who review your work online.
 If your assignment is not viewable by the time those persons do their reviews, then your work will likely not receive feedback from them.
 Likewise, generally speaking, my feedback for late work is comparatively attenuated.

-**To receive full credit towards your grade**, projects should be documented and uploaded by the time that I get around to reviewing them.
-This is usually within a week after their stated due date.
-If your project is more than a week late, I reserve the right to assume it is **foregone** (if you have not made an arrangement with me, and if less than 15% has been completed).
-For work which is complete but late, I may assign partial credit to it (generally an 80% multiplier on all checklist points).
-If you know you're going to be just a little bit late with a project, *contact me* to arrange an accommodation.
+If your project is more than a week late, I reserve the right to assume it is **foregone** (if you have not made any arrangement with me, and if less than 25% has been completed).
+If you know you're going to be just a little bit late with a project, *contact me* prior to the due date to arrange an accommodation.

+For work which is complete but late, I may assign partial credit to it.

 ### Feedback and Critique

 We are a diverse group with broad interests and a great deal of interdisciplinary hybridity.
 It is impossible to have one single standard we can use for "what is good".

 Sharing our perspective in critiques, and understanding that others may have other perspectives on what is good, **is an act of care.** In art school, it is one of the highest forms of care we can give each other.
 Outside of art school, if people don't find your work compelling, they will not tell you so; they will simply move on to something they like better.
-Critiques in an art school are a gift — a context in which you can receive feedback from "inside the house".
+Critiques in an art school are a *gift* — a context in which you can receive feedback from "inside the house".
 Take them seriously and give a good faith effort to help your peers.

 There often isn't enough time to provide in-depth feedback for all students during critiques.
 If you would like more feedback on a project, ask me.